 Return ports for the LS monitor insert are also patched here.
 The send ports are patched on the I/O - Outputs - Mon TB & Osc Screen.
-The LS monitor insert is switched in and out using the button on the monitor LS panel.
+The LS monitor insert is switched in and out using the button on the monitor LS panel or on the States screen.

 The main line monitor inputs are applicable when the main line output monitor is set to be returned into the desk via an external distribution.
 Otherwise, the main line monitor points are taken from the main outputs within the desk, before they have passed though the output ports.